 - Research the ownership and management of habitats near you.

 - Familiarize yourself with the rules and regulations of the site, including times are day when it is open to the public and rules on catching insects.

 - Look up the trails, parking lots, and access points.

 - Contact the land manager to request permission for night-time access.
 Depending on the land management organization or agency, a written permit might be required, which Xerces may be able to help you acquire.
 It is crucial to have permission from landowners and land managers prior to being at sites after dusk and conducting firefly surveys.

 - Visit your selected site during the daytime to familiarize yourself with the habitat, areas that look promising for observation/detection, and hazards such as thorny vegetation, poison ivy, and uneven ground.

 - Good potential sites may include:

-- Town or county parks
+- o Town or county parks

 - Public boat ramps

 - o State wildlife management areas

-- Campgrounds
+- o Campgrounds

 - Land owned by friends or family

-- Public right of ways or roadside pull-offs

-If you are a biologist or land manager affiliated with a conservation land management agency, you should follow your own organization's policies regarding research and night-time access, but securing permission will likely be simpler or not necessary.
+If you are a biologist or land manager affiliated with a conservation land management agency or organization, you should follow your own organization's policies regarding research and night-time access.